pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 # Channel Groups API for Unreal SDK

-Channel groups let you bundle many channels under a group name for subscription.
-You can't publish to a channel group—publish to individual channels instead.
+Channel groups bundle many channels under a single name.
+You can subscribe to channel groups but can't publish to them; publish to individual channels instead.

-You can use PubNub via Blueprints or C++.
+You can use the SDK via Blueprints or C++.

-- In Blueprints, use the Pubnub Subsystem node.
+- Blueprints: Call the Pubnub Subsystem node.
-- In C++, add PubnubLibrary, then use the Game Instance Subsystem.
+- C++: Add PubnubLibrary dependency, compile, and access the subsystem.

-Add dependency in Source/YourProject/YourProject.Build.cs:
+Add PubnubLibrary in Source/YourProject/YourProject.Build.cs:
 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Subsystem usage in C++:
+Access subsystem in C++:
 ```
 #include "Kismet/GameplayStatics.h"
 #include "PubnubSubsystem.h"